illumion-ltd/h5pydantic/docs/tutorial.rst

 .. literalinclude:: src/dump.py
   :end-before: dump

-Note the use of the _data attribute, which we use to set the data of our detector, here we're using random arrays.

-Now, we're ready to save this experiment to a file, using the Python convention of calling this :ref: dump()
+Now, we're ready to dump this experiment to a file, there's a lot going on in this snippet.
+We begin by creating a :ref: dumper() context manager, this will open the output file ``experiment.pdf`` at the start of the context block, users can then write to the Datasets using the h5py array assignment, at the end of the block h5pydantic will close the output file.

 .. literalinclude:: src/dump.py
   :start-at: experiment.dump